flowr-analysis/vscode-flowr/README.md

 You can also view the reconstruction of a piece of code based on the current slice.
 The "Show Current Slice in Editor (Reconstruct)" command opens a view next to the current editor that will automatically update the reconstruction as you slice.

-To clear the slice highlighting, use the "Clear Slice Presentation" command.
+To clear the slice highlighting, use the "Clear Current Slice Presentation" command.

 ![A screenshot of the extension being used to reconstruct a slice](media/reconstruct.png)